 This page contains documents such as progress reports and award announcements from the Collaborative Schools for Innovation and Success (CSIS) pilot program.
 These pilot projects enable colleges of education to collaborate with school districts to establish collaborative schools for innovation and success, serving particularly at-risk and low-achieving students.

-The purpose of the pilot to policy grant and work group is to increase systemic equity in educator preparation programs across the state, by providing capacity building grants, technical assistance, training, and a work group focused on shared learning and resources.
-This work will also inform broader PESB policy for monitoring equity and cultural responsiveness of programs through the new Indicator Based Program Review (IBPR) process.
+The purpose of the Advancing Equity Grant (AEG) is to increase systemic equity in educator preparation programs across the state, by providing capacity building grants, technical assistance, training, and a workgroup focused on shared learning and resources.
+This work will also inform broader PESB policy for monitoring equity and cultural responsiveness of programs through the new program review model.

-The Teaching Equity Network is a network of cross-sector collaborators promoting equity in the educator workforce, partnerships between teacher preparation programs, community orgs, and school districts, and ongoing training on culturally responsive practices for educators.
-The Professional Educator Standards Board (PESB), Washington Education Association (WEA) and the Center for Excellence in Careers in Education (CECE) are partnering to create and provide this opportunity and provide grants of up to $5,000 on an ongoing basis for partnership events across the state.
+The Teaching Equity Network is a network of cross-sector collaborators promoting equity in the educator workforce, partnerships between teacher preparation programs, community organizations, school districts, and ongoing training on culturally responsive practices for educators.
+The Professional Educator Standards Board, Washington Education Association (WEA) and the Center for Excellence in Careers in Education (CECE) are partnering to create and provide this opportunity and provide grants of up to $5,000 on an ongoing basis for partnership events across the state.

-The purpose of the Testing Barriers Work Group is to thoroughly investigate the barriers that testing – particularly basic skills and content areas tests – create for candidates, particularly bilingual and candidates of color, and develop recommendations for consideration by the PESB Board and the legislature.
-The final report and recommendations will be released in May of 2018.
+The purpose of the testing barriers workgroup is to thoroughly investigate the barriers that testing – particularly basic skills and content areas tests – create for candidates, particularly bilingual and candidates of color, and develop recommendations for consideration by the Professional Educator Standards Board and the Legislature.
+The final report and recommendations were released in September of 2018.

 Developing culturally responsive practices and an equity lens is an ongoing journey for educators.
-The PESB this year is piloting a micro-credential, a new, additional option for continuing education, that focuses on social emotional learning and that also has an additional element related to cultural responsiveness.
+The PESB this year is piloting a micro-credential, a new, additional option for continuing education, that focuses on Social Emotional Learning (SEL) and that also has an additional element related to cultural responsiveness.

 The PESB has core programs that also address equity in the educator workforce.
 The two programs listed below specifically focus on diversifying the educator workforce, and are bolstered by several resources and grants, as well as staff support and technical assistance.